Moridrin/Symbiosis/README.md

 Symbiosis
 =========
-Het EQuA project is een RAAK-PRO project met een looptijd van 4 jaar.
-Het project is gestart in het najaar van 2010 en loopt dus tot het najaar van 2014.
-EQuA staat voor Early Quality Assurance in software production.
-Het project richt zich op het opsporen en verbeteren van fouten in het traject van software productie, in een zo vroeg mogelijk stadium.
-Of, breder gesteld: het project richt zich op het bereiken van een zo hoog mogelijke kwaliteit in een zo vroeg mogelijk stadium.
+The EQuA project is a 4 year RAAK-PRO project.
+The project has started in the fall of 2010, and so will run until the fall of 2014.
+EQuA is an acronym for Early Quality Assurance in software production.
+The project aims at the detection and correction of errors in the process of software production, in a stage as early as possible.
+Or, stated otherwise: the project aims at achieving a quality standard as high as possible in a stage as early as possible.

-Zowel binnen de wetenschap als binnen het werkveld wordt gewerkt aan dit probleem.
-Het EQuA project heeft tot doel om de kennis en inzichten van beide partijen bij elkaar te brengen en van daaruit praktische oplossingen te creëren.
+Both in the scientific world and in the software development community the quality problem is addressed.
+The goal of the EQuA project is to bring togheter knowledge and insights from both sides, and from there to create practical solutions.

-Binnen het EQuA project wordt samengewerkt door acht partners: twee hogescholen, drie wetenschappelijke instellingen en drie bedrijven.
-Fontys ICT is penvoerder van het project.
-Zie het tabblad Partners voor een volledig overzicht van de deelnemende partijen.
+The EQuA project is a collaboration of eight partners: two universities of applied science, three scientific institutions and three IT companies.
+Fontys ICT manages the project.
+See the tab Partners for a complete overview of the participants.

-Het doel van een RAAK-PRO project is om een verdieping van praktijkgericht onderzoek te bewerkstelligen, in samenwerking met wetenschappelijke instellingen en het werkveld.
-Deze projecten worden geïnitieerd vanuit de Stichting Kennisontwikkeling HBO (SKO).
-De uitvoering ligt in handen van de Stichting Innovatie Alliantie (SIA).
-Het subsidiegeld is afkomstig van het Ministerie van Onderwijs, Cultuur en Wetenschap.
+The goal of a RAAK-PRO project is to stimulate applied research, in co-operation with scientific institutions and IT-companies.
+These projects are initiated from the Stichting Kennisontwikkeling HBO (SKO).
+The implementation is in the hands of the Stichting Innovatie Alliantie (SIA).
+The funding comes from the Ministry of Eduaction, Culture and Science.